openmaptiles/openmaptiles/.github/issue_template.md

 The usage questions belongs to https://stackoverflow.com/questions/tagged/openmaptiles A guaranteed support and consulting from the core developers via: https://openmaptiles.com/support/

+Questions about OpenMapTiles Server, TileHosting and other software/products do not belong here (and will not be answered)!

 Please search this GitHub repo for similar requests before posting (check also closed tickets).

 When reporting a visual problem on a map please provide: